-o I have completed all required safet ry trainings as outlined in this AggieFab manu al.
+o I have completed all required saf ety trainings as outlined in this AggieFab manual.

-I have read all safety instructions, i practices. including the appendices, and agree to observ ve all safe la
+I have read all safety instructions practices. s, including the appendices, and agree to observe all safe la

+Name of Student (print):

 Supervisor (Name):

 Student's Address:

 Phone:

 Email:

-vent of an accident of emergency:
+Person(s) to be notified in the event of an accident of emergency:

 Name (print): Relationship:

 Phone (home): Phone (work):

 Address:

 Signature:

 Date:

 UIN: NetID:

 Expected Graduation Date: